Matrix factorizations via Koszul duality: Koszul duality for the (co)bar constructions

-This differential makes the category $\Tw(R_W)$ into a dg category.
-Note that here we allow possibly infinite rank free $R$-modules in $\Tw(R_W)$.
-We denote by $\Tw^b(R_W)$ the full subcategory of $\Tw(R_W)$ consisting of twisted complexes that are of finite rank over $R$.
-The category $\Tw^b(R_W)$ ($\Tw(R_W)$ respectively) is sometimes also denoted by $\MF(R,W)$ ($\MF^\infty(R,W)$ respectively).
+This differential makes the category $\Tw(A_W)$ into a differential graded category.
+Note that here we allow possibly infinite rank modules in the construction of $\Tw(A_W)$.
+We denote by $\Tw^b(A_W)$ the full subcategory of $\Tw(A_W)$ consisting of twisted complexes that are of finite rank.
+The category $\Tw^b(A_W)$ ($\Tw(A_W)$ respectively) is sometimes also referred to the category of matrix factorizations $\MF(A,W)$ ($\MF^\infty(A,W)$ respectively).

-As the category $\Tw(R_W)$ has a dg structure we can define the notion of homotopy between morphisms and objects.
+As the category $\Tw(A_W)$ has a dg structure we can define the notion of homotopy between morphisms and objects.
 More precisely, we say two morphisms $f$ and $g$ are homotopic if $f-g$ is exact.
 We say two objects $E$ and $F$ are homotopic if there are morphisms $f:E\rightarrow F$ and $g:F\rightarrow E$ such that $f\circ g$ is homotopic to $\id_F$ and $g\circ f$ is homotopic to $\id_E$.

-\paragraph We mention some terminologies.
-For a $k$-linear category $\cC$, recall that a predifferential on a $\Z/2\Z$-graded object $L$ is an odd morphism $d:L\rightarrow L$ such that $d^2$ lies in the center of $\End_\cC(L)$.
-The data given by the pair $(L,d)$ is then called a precomplex.
-For example a matrix factorization structure $Q$ on a free $R$-module $E$ is in particular a predifferential on $E$ over the $k$-linear category of $R$-modules.
-In general the category of precomplexes can also be endowed with a dg structure.

-\paragraph \textbf{Curved differential graded coalgebras.} Dualizing the definition for curved dg algebras we arrive at the definition for curved dg coalgebras.
-A curved dg coalgebra structure on a vector space $B$ is a $\Z/2\Z$-graded coassociative coalgebra structure on $B$ together with an odd map $d:B\rightarrow B$ and an even map $M:B\rightarrow k$ such that \begin{itemize} \item $M\circ d=0$; \item $d^2(x)=M(x^{(1)})x^{(2)}-x^{(1)}M(x^{(2)})$; \item coLeibniz rule. \end{itemize} Here we have used Sweedler's notation for the coproduct.
-As before, we denote the curved coalgebra obtained from the data above by $B_M$.
+\paragraph{Curved coalgebras.} Dualizing the definition for curved algebras we arrive at the definition for curved coalgebras.
+Namely curved coalgebra structure on a vector space $B$ is a $\Z/2\Z$-graded coassociative coalgebra structure on $B$ together with an even map $M:B\rightarrow k$ such that the composition